 Francke published Zeitungs-Grotesque about a year before German design patent registration went into effect.
 The 1876 Geschmacksmustergesetz – still in effect today – allowed punchcutters and founders to register their designs with local magistrates, enabling them to enjoy limited periods of protection.
 Initially, founders seem to have been given exclusivity over their designs for three years.
 After that time ended, their registrations could be renewed for an extra ten-year period

-To date, I have only come across two European typefoundries’ internal records detailing the sources of their matrices.
+To date, I have only come across three European typefoundries’ internal records detailing the sources of their matrices.
 One of these mentioned the Zeitungs-Grotesque design.
 In 1968, the Lettergieterij “Amsterdam” compiled a list of their matrices’ sources.
 This stated that it had acquired the matrices for their ten sizes of the Vette Antieke typeface “Gottlob Franke, Danzig” [sic.].
 Vette Antieke is Dutch for “Heavy Antique.”
 The name is a direct translation of the German Fette Grotesk, using a Francophone term for sans serif type (Antique) instead of Grotesk.